 Well, the photo above shows all the suffering of not remembering you have the socks.
 And I guess now we know how the Egyptian walk was born!

 Straight from there we moved to the Bodhi tree and started the Anuradhapura circle, that goes around all stupas.
-Believe it or not, at that time they were the oldest manmade things I’d seen in my life!
-Some of them were (and, actually, are) as old as 2000 years which is pretty impressive!
+At that time they were the oldest manmade things I’d seen in my life so I was really impressed!

 Traveling around Anuradhapura by bicycle is almost a day-long journey if you really want to appreciate how cool and fascinating this place is.
-With all its history and buildings it can leave you speechless.
-It is tiring but so worth it.
+It is tiring but worth it.
 Just don’t forget to take socks with you and put them on!

-Just as we finished exploring stupas of Anurad, we jumped on a bus to the next place on our map.
+Just as we finished exploring stupas we jumped on a bus to the next place.
 Can’t say Dambulla has such a rich history as Anuradhapura or Kandy (next city) but it’s surrounded by really beautiful sites like Golden Buddha, Rock Temple and the amazing Sigiriya the Lion Rock.

 In the morning we arranged a sightseeing tuk-tuk ride with our host for a whole day.
 This time we thought that the distances were too long for bike-riding plus it was such a hot day!

 The complex was built in I BC and has 5 separate rooms in the rock connected by outer passage.
 Each room has its unique name and differs from other rooms, i.e. one of them has a well where water goes up from the bottom.
-This collection of Buddha images is one of the biggest in the world and some of the statues are more than 2000 years old!
+This collection of Buddha images is one of the biggest in the world.
+Some of the statues are more than 2000 years old!
 No wonder that UNESCO took this place under its patronage.

 Next stop: Sigiriya the Lion Rock!